julian7/sensu-base-checks/README.md

 The JSON check uses [JMESPath](http://jmespath.org/) to identify the key, and it converts the value to string using Go's [default format (%v)](https://golang.org/pkg/fmt/).

+When `--metrics` is provided, it shows the following measurements:

+- http.time.total: total retrieval time (in microseconds)
+- http.time.namelookup: DNS resolve time (in microseconds)
+- http.time.connect: time to connect (from start; in microseconds)
+- http.time.pretransfer: time to TLS handshake (from start; in microseconds)
+- http.time.starttransfer: time to first byte arrived (from start; in microseconds)
+- http.http.http_code: returned status code

+Provided tags:

+- url: remote URL

 ### time

 This command checks for system time to be in operation limits, or it provides this data as metrics.